Bayesian nonparametric discontinuity design: Discussion

-Most similar to \method are the Gaussian process regression discontinuity models by~\citet{Rischard2018,Branson2019}.
-In both cases, the authors fit a Gaussian process to the intervention and the control group, and compare the difference in their prediction at the intervention point.
-The primary difference with our work is that these studies focus on inference of the treatment effect $f_I(x_0) - f_C(x_0)$, where $f_I$ and $f_C$ correspond to the intervened and the controlled processes.
-Instead, we remain within the Bayesian paradigm, which enables us to quantify evidence in favor of the null model~\cite{Wagenmakers2007}, and to use Bayesian model averaging \cite{Hoeting1999,Hinne2020}.
-This reduces the overconfidence that is present in many existing methods that condition on $\model_1$.
-Furthermore, we can integrate over different covariance functions c.q. assumptions on the regression.
-Because of our focus on model comparison, our approach is able to detect discontinuities in derivatives of the latent function.
-Furthermore, \method extends naturally to the setting of multiple assignment variables\cite{Reardon2012,Papay2011,Wong2013,Choi2017,Choi2018}.
-A special case of such multivariate QED is GeoRDD, in which the two-dimensional assignment variable represents a spatial location~\cite{Rischard2018,Keele2015,Keele2017}.
+\method extends naturally to the setting of multiple assignment variables\citep{Reardon2012,Papay2011,Wong2013,Choi2017,Choi2018}.
+A special case of such multivariate QED is GeoRDD, in which the two-dimensional assignment variable represents a spatial location~\citep{Rischard2021,Keele2015,Keele2017}.
 Our approach does not assume a univariate threshold to determine the assignment to intervention and control group, and can work on arbitrary complex label functions.
-This can be a geographical border as in our second application, but also more complex shapes such as, for example, one region versus the rest of a country, or a particular regime of diagnostic variables.
+This can be a geographical border, but also more complex shapes such as, for example, one region versus the rest of a country, or a particular regime of diagnostic variables.